Raccoons-Army/mei-es-arsoft-odsoft-g007/docs/devops/README.md

 ![Deployment Servers](./assets/deploymentServers.svg)

-Each server runs docker swarm TODO ...
+Each server runs a single docker swarm node which is where we deploy our microservices.

 Pros and cons of this infrastructure:
 - Pros: